 We stopped many times between mile markers 17 and 18 on our Pikes Peak scenic drive.
 These pullouts are large enough to accommodate many vehicles and all have spectacular views of the surrounding mountain ranges.
 We actually enjoyed the views from these pullouts better than the summit because there was a lot less wind and the views were prettier.

 What happens after you drive up Pikes Peak?

-There is normally a Summit House at the summit of Pikes Peak, but right now there are no facilities at all.
-They are constructing a new summit visitor center just adjacent to where the old one was.
-It is slated to open in the spring of 2021.
-During the construction, there is limited parking at the summit and a lot of the views are obstructed by equipment.
+During the construction, there was limited parking at the summit and a lot of the views were obstructed by equipment.
 We did not enjoy the summit very much when we were there because of the construction.
 We drove down the mountain for the next scenic view and it was much better and prettier.
 It will be wonderful when the new Summit Visitor Center opens with all its new indoor exhibits and outdoor trails around the summit!

 The donut recipe is a closely guarded secret, but they are thought to contain flour, sugar, evaporated milk and fried to make them crispy.
 They can only be consumed at the high altitude, so enjoy your donut only at the top of Pikes Peak!
 The moment they are taken to a lower elevation, they will collapse.

 General Tips for visiting Pikes Peak Mountain